mariodavid/jmix-petclinic-intercom/README.md

 This example shows how to integrate Jmix with Intercom in various ways.

-The final application can be found at: https://jmix-petclinic-intercom.herokuapp.com/ (initial load takes long, since Heroku spins up the dyno).
+The final application can be found at: https://jmix-petclinic-intercom.herokuapp.com/

+Note: initial load can take long (up to 30 seconds), since Heroku starts the application on demand.

+## Table of Content

-This documentation covers the following use-cases for the integration:
+This example covers the following use-cases for the integration:

 1. [Installation](#1-installation)
     * [Jmix Petclinic Intercom Widget Integration](#jmix-petclinic-intercom-widget-integration)